sssjiang/7200block-chain/README.md

 # 7200block-chain
+## How to run
+python blockchain.py
+## Contributor
-Built by 5 handsome students
+5 handsome students